 Chore Chart Printable for Kids

-This one doesn’t need much explanation — download and print our chore chart for kids, hang it on your fridge or bulletin board, and go to town.
+This one doesn’t need much explanation — download and print our chore chart for kids below, hang it on your fridge or bulletin board, and go to town.
 You can fill in daily and weekly tasks, and as kids complete them, they can add a check mark or a sticker in the corresponding box.
 My kids are crazy into stickers and charts, so the little gold star stickers work perfectly.
 They almost see it like a little game.

 For us, the chores are still pretty simple because we have a two year old and a four year old.
 Our daily tasks include things like making the bed, clearing your plates after meals (for the four year old), tidying their bedrooms, saying please and thank you, and putting their laundry in their hampers.
 Weekly tasks might be one-off chores that we need help with that week (raking leaves, cleaning up an art project, and so on).
 We don’t necessarily fill every line with daily or weekly chores, but if your kids are older they might have more responsibilities.
 You could even add homework, drinking water, eating a meal (if you have finicky eaters), or helping a sibling with something.